Size: 64 Pages, Transcript

 Format: Originally recorded 2 sound discs.
 Reformatted in 2010 as 3 digital wav files.
 Duration is 3 hr., 17 min.

 Summary: An interview of Willis "Bing" Davis conducted 2007 August 11, by Josephine Shea, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at the artist's studio, in Dayton, Ohio.

 Willis "Bing" Davis (1937- ) is a metal artist and educator from Dayton, Ohio.
 Josephine Shea is a curator Grosse Pointe Park, Michigan.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

+Funding for this interview was provided by the Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America.
 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.